Bain Capital Ventures

-Bain Capital Ventures LLC is the venture capital division within Bain Capital, which has approximately $160 billion of assets under management worldwide.
+Bain Capital Ventures LLC (BCV) is the venture capital division of Bain Capital.
+It has approximately $10 billion of committed capital.
 The firm's early-stage investments have included Attentive, Bloomreach, Billtrust, Docusign, Flywire, LinkedIn, Justworks, Turbonomic, Rent the Runway, Twilio, Rapid7, and Redis.
-Bain Capital Ventures manages $10 billion of committed capital, has over 400 active portfolio companies, and has offices in New York City, Palo Alto, and San Francisco.
+BCV has over 400 active portfolio companies, and has offices in New York City, Palo Alto, and San Francisco.

 Investments

 Bain Capital Ventures has raised slightly over $10 billion of investor capital since 2001 across ten core investment funds and three co-investment funds.
 The firm is currently investing its tenth fund, Bain Capital Venture Fund X, which raised $1.4 billion from investors.
 The following is a summary of Bain Capital Venture's private equity funds raised from its inception through 2023: